cosmos/cosmos-sdk/docs/core/app1.md

-# App1
+# The Basics

-The first application is a simple bank.
+Here we introduce the basic components of an SDK by building `App1`, a simple bank.
 Users have an account address and an account, and they can send coins around.
 It has no authentication, and just uses JSON for serialization.

+The complete code can be found in [app1.go](examples/app1.go).

 ## Messages